aporeto-inc/gaia/doc/documentation.md

 ##### `GET /hostservicemappingpolicies`

-Retrieves the list of host service mapping policies.
+Retrieves the list of host service mappings.

 Parameters: